 Don't worry about scheduling preventive exams 365 days apart.
 You can have your preventive care anytime in the plan year.

 If you're sexually active or thinking about becoming sexually active, it's time to schedule a gynecological exam, and then every year after that.
-To find a doctor, nurse practitioner, naturopath, or other provider in your specific network, sign in and use the Find a Doctor tool.
+To find in-network doctors, nurse practitioners, naturopaths, or other providers, sign in and use Find a Doctor.

 At this appointment, expect your healthcare provider to ask some questions that might be sensitive, but they are important in evaluating your health and all conversation is confidential.
 Your doctor might ask about family history, drug and alcohol use, sexual preferences (including how many partners you've had and if you prefer men, women, or both), and if you feel unsafe at home.

 You can also discuss contraception and sexually transmitted disease protection and any other concerns you might have with your doctor.

-Use the Find a Doctor tool to make sure the lab your doctor uses is in network.
+Sign in and use Find a Doctor to make sure the lab your doctor uses is in network.
 We recommend bringing a list or the Premera app (only available on group plans) to your appointment to confirm with your doctor.
 Sometimes labs are out of your area.